 If you have a large catalog filled with complex products, a PIM system can save you a lot of time in managing your product catalog(s).
 But when exactly do you have a large enough catalog to warrant a PIM system?

 A PIM system will allow you to add workflow to your catalog management and assign specific roles and authorization levels.
 It will also help with distributing product information to different channels, such as a your catalog or web store.

 This works so well because all three systems — ERP, web store and PIM — are complementary.
-They don’t overlap with each other because they each have different purposes.
 Your ERP system contains and shares Master Data; your PIM system creates categorized content that can be used for multiple distribution channels; and your integrated web store brings it all online so your customers can find and order what they need.
 Together, you could say it’s the ultimate online sales triumvirate.

 For answers to more commonly asked questions about PIM integration from our white paper: A 10 Step Guide to PIM System Integration.